-A typing $h: G \to \mathcal{M}$ formally designates each of the nodes of G as being either an agent, a reg(ion), a res(idue); or as one of the fixed attributes (aa, loc, &c.); or as a flag; or as a binding action (BND), modification action (MOD) or as a s(ource) for a BND or MOD or as a t(arget) for a MOD.
-The mapping of G into \mathcal{M} further implies that the graph structure \mathscr{S}G of G must respect the restrictions imposed by \mathcal{M} , i.e. that regions and residues belong to agents; that nothing belongs to attributes or flags; and that sources and targets belong to their respective actions.
-Moreover, because $\mathscr{S}{\mathcal{M}}$ is a DAG, \mathscr{S}G must also be a DAG for any G typed by \mathcal{M} .
-Finally, the edge structure \mathscr{E}G of G must also respect the restrictions imposed by \mathcal{M} ; this means that only agents and regions can engage in binding actions; and that only flags can be targeted by modification actions.

-This meta-model provides the foundation for a rigorous ontology for the kinds of information that are pertinent to rule-based descriptions of signalling networks, i.e. proteins as agents, domains and other binding sites as regions, key amino acid locations as (key) residues, &c.
+A typing $h: G \to \mathcal{M}$ formally designates each of the nodes of G as being either an agent, a reg(ion), a res(idue); or as one of the fixed attributes (aa, loc, $\mathscr{C}c$ .); or as a flag; or as a binding action (BND), unbinding action (BRK), modification action (MOD) or as a s(ource) for a BND or MOD or as a t(arget) for a BRK or MOD.
+The mapping of G into $\mathcal{M}$ further implies that the forest structure of G must respect the restrictions imposed by $\mathcal{M}$ , i.e. that regions and residues belong to agents; that attributes and flags must be leaves; that sources and targets belong to their respective actions; and that unbinding actions belong to their corresponding binding actions.
+Finally, the edge structure of G must also respect the restrictions imposed by $\mathcal{M}$ ; this means that only agents and regions can engage in binding actions; and that only flags can be targeted by modification actions.
+This meta-model provides the foundation for a rigorous ontology for the kinds of information that are pertinent to rule-based descriptions of signalling networks, i.e. proteins as agents, domains and other binding sites as regions, key amino acid locations as (key) residues, $\mathcal{C}c$ .
 However, the present framework remains purely formal and does not have any means to enforce correct semantic usage of this ontology; as such, we plan to augment our framework with a system of appropriate annotations in order to be able to carry out semantic checking and reasoning.
 We will return to this point later.